Which of the following functional groups is not typically found i... | Channels for Pearson+

 1

-Compare the functional groups: Carboxyl, Hydroxyl, and Amine groups are organic, while the Sulfate group is not typically organic.
+Step 4: Compare the typical presence of these groups in organic chemistry.
+Hydroxyl, carboxyl, and amine groups are frequently found in organic compounds, contributing to their reactivity and properties.

-Conclude that the Sulfate group is the functional group not typically found in organic molecules.
+Step 5: Conclude that the phosphate group is not typically found in organic molecules, as it is more prevalent in biochemical contexts rather than in standard organic chemistry.

 Watch next